Fifteen to One: Round 3: The Final

 Each of the three remaining contestants was given a new set of three lives and (except in the first two series) received one point for each life they had kept through the first two rounds.
 A maximum of 40 questions were asked in this round, with 10 points awarded for each correct answer and one life lost on each miss.
 The questions were initially open for all contestants on the buzzer until one of them gave a total of three correct answers (not necessarily on consecutive questions).
 That contestant could then either answer the next question directly or nominate an opponent to take it.
 A contestant who answered correctly gained control of the next question.
 If a nominee answered incorrectly, control reverted to the nominating contestant.
 If a contestant took a question for themselves and missed it, the buzzer questions resumed until one contestant gave a correct answer and gained control.

 Once two contestants were eliminated, the remaining contestant became the day's winner and continued answering questions until all 40 had been used or all three lives were lost (whichever came first), with each correct answer still worth 10 points.
 However, if at least two contestants remained in the game after the questions were exhausted, the high scorer won; in the event of a tie, the contestant with the most remaining lives won.
 In episodes where all questions were asked, the winning contestant received an additional 10 points for every life remaining.
 The contestant would then earn a place on the Finals Board (see below) if their score was high enough.
 Regardless of their final scores and standings, all winning contestants were automatically invited to compete again in the next series.
 From Series 11 onward, contestants who lost in Round 3 were also invited to return if their score would have been high enough to earn a place on the Finals Board.

-In the grand finals of series 1 to series 7, the question or nominate format was remained, from series 8 to series 33, the final was played entirely on the buzzer.

 Finals Board/Leaderboard

 The 15 highest-scoring winners and their totals during any given series were displayed in a table referred to at different times as the Finals Board or Leaderboard.
 The board was cleared at the beginning of each new series, and the winners of the first 15 episodes were automatically entered onto it in descending order by score.
-Beyond the 15th episode, earlier winners could be displaced from the board by being outscored, and newer winners who failed to surpass the last-place score did not earn a slot on it at all.
+Beyond the 15th episode, earlier winners could be displaced from the board by being outscored, and newer winners who failed to match or surpass the last-place score did not earn a slot on it at all.
 If more contestants were tied for last place than there were available slots at the bottom of the board, they were said to be "on the sidelines", and were frequently listed off to one side rather than on the board itself – for example, if three contestants tied for 14th place.